 Jungle attires like hiking boots, no white colors, e.g. greens, khaki, and comparable neutral clothes are recommended.
 During daytime on safari, typically shorts or lightweight trousers, t-shirts, hats, sunblock, and many others are encouraged as it is usually pretty warm (25-35 degrees C average).

 As you enjoy your gorilla tour in Uganda, avoid wearing blue shades in areas that place you highly attracted to tsetse flies, as they are often attracted to these colors.

 We recommend you take something warm like a tracksuit, fleece, or sweater for the mountainous areas i.e. Bwindi or Virungas.
 It is at a higher altitude and will therefore be colder in the evenings. – a rain jacket/anorak is also advised as it rains, commonly in the rain forest areas, even in the drier months.

 Long trousers and long-sleeved shirts are also advised for typical night-time use to assist in the prevention of mosquito bites and also as it’s normally cooler than at some stage in the day.

 There is no charge for personal filming of gorillas and other scenes with non-public video cameras, like digital, phones, and so forth in Uganda or Rwanda.

 Professional photographers, filmmakers, or media personalities are advised to seek advice at the time of booking and all necessary photographing and filming costs shall be broken down.

 Since most safari lodges in Uganda operate on solar power, During your gorilla safari in Uganda, you are strongly advised to make perfect use of your camera power and charge whenever you have the chance to.
 This will ensure you have a memorable Gorilla trek.

 Gorilla filming tips;

-- Do not shoot photos of any authorities buildings, police or military posts.
+- Do not shoot photos of any authority’s buildings, police, or military posts.